 Mentorship & Reading

-I didn’t have a mentor, but the titles below helped me bound up the steps to developing good management principles.
+If I were to chart my own path again, I would certainly include a mentor, but the titles below helped me bound up the steps to developing good management principles.

 - The Making of a Manager by Julie Zhou

 - The Manager’s Path: A Guide for Tech Leaders Navigating Growth and Change by Camille Fournier